NickZhy/simpleNN/README.md

 ## simpleNN

-This neural network is created for fun~
+A simple and naive neural network for fun~